 Business ownership comes with its fair share of obstacles.
-Minority entrepreneurs, however, face distinct challenges.
-Case in point: a minority business owner is three times more likely to be denied a loan than a white counterpart.
-Luckily, there are programs available to help you level the playing field and reach your goals.
+A minority business enterprise (MBE), however, can face distinct challenges.
+Case in point: a minority business owner is 3 times more likely to be denied a loan than a white counterpart.
+However, there are programs available to help you level the playing field and reach your goals.

 What Are Minority-Owned Business Certifications?

 For qualified applicants, minority-owned business certification benefits include everything from increased networking opportunities to more favorable odds in obtaining lucrative government contracts.